-It has been only in the last ten years that accelerators have been in operation that give us the capabilities to create the conditions of temperature and density in the laboratory that are favorable for the QGP to exist.
+It has been only in the last two decades that accelerators have been in operation that give us the capabilities to create the conditions of temperature and density in the laboratory that are favorable for the Quark-Gluon-Plasma (QGP) to exist.
 The Relativistic Heavy-Ion Collider (RHIC) at Brookhaven National Laboratory and the accompaniment of detector systems were built specifically to observe and study this phase of matter.
 Similar studies have recently commenced at the CERN Large Hadron Collider.
 The experiments at RHIC have discovered a new form of ultra-dense matter with unprecedented properties, a plasma composed of unbound quarks and gluons, that appears to behave as a nearly ``perfect liquid.''

 Collaborative Research: SI2-SSI: Jet Energy-loss Tomography with a Statistically and Computationally Advanced Program Envelope (JETSCAPE) awarded by National Science Foundation (Principal Investigator).
 2016 to 2020

 Support for Xiaojun Yao awarded by Brookhaven National Labs (Principal Investigator).
 2017 to 2019

 Fermi Gases in Bichromatic Superlattices awarded by North Carolina State University (Principal Investigator).
 2012 to 2018

 Optical Control of Interactions in Non-equilibrium Fermi Gases awarded by North Carolina State University (Principal Investigator).
 2016 to 2018